Important Construction Updates About Our Campus Transformation — Read More

 • Growth in the ear canal (exostosis) or middle ear (cholesteatoma).

-Hearing losses can also be MIXED, meaning that they are partially conductive and partially sensorineural.
+Hearing differences can also be MIXED, meaning that they are partially conductive and partially sensorineural.

-Another less common type of hearing loss is auditory neuropathy spectrum disorder (ANSD).
+Another less common type of hearing difference is auditory neuropathy spectrum disorder (ANSD).
 With this type of hearing difference, the inner ear or cochlea seems to receive sounds typically, but signals leaving the cochlea may be disorganized or the hearing nerve itself may not process sound typically.
-With auditory neuropathy, hearing differences can range from mild to profound and often fluctuates.
+With auditory neuropathy, hearing differences can range from mild to profound and often fluctuate.

 For hearing differences in children, we often try to determine if it was congenital, meaning present at birth, or acquired at a later age.
 We also try to determine the etiology or cause of the hearing difference.
 We know that approximately 50% of all childhood hearing differences are due to hereditary or genetic factors.
 However, there is a good chance that the reason for the hearing difference will not be known.

-The most common reasons for a child having a CONGENITAL hearing loss include:
+The most common reasons for a child having a CONGENITAL hearing difference include:

 • Illness, infection or medicine taken by the mother during pregnancy.